Julian Wilson (American football): Coaching career

 Wilson was named as defensive backs coach at Abilene Christian in January 2022.
 Wilson spent his previous two years as a graduate assistant on the staff at Texas Tech, where he worked primarily with the Red Raider secondary.

 On February 15, 2024, Wilson was named as the defensive backs coach at Sam Houston.

 On December 20, 2024, Wilson was named as the defensive backs coach at North Texas.

+On December 15, 2025, Wilson was named the defensive backs coach at Oklahoma State.